 Friendships Help Each Other in Powerful Careers

-The making of The Help has a backstory of how two friends helped each other break into two competitive fields: publishing and filmmaking.
+The making of The Help has a backstory of how two friends helped break into two competitive fields: publishing and filmmaking.

 The same two people worked together to produce the movie based on the book.
 Director and screenwriter Tate Taylor and author Kathryn Stockett were childhood friends in the 1970s.
-They grew up together in Mississippi, and their friendship lasted into their adult years when they collaborated on a box office success about social standing in the 1960s South movie - - The Help.
+They grew up together in Mississippi.
+Their friendship lasted into their adult years when they collaborated on a box office success about social standing in the 1960s South movie - - The Help.

 Friend Helping a Friend

 Stockett took five years to write the novel and over 60 rejections from literary agents.
 She approached Taylor with her dilemma.
 Taylor, being a close friend, was sympathetic and decided to read her manuscript.
-He was "blown away" and very moved by the truth within the story because he grew up in the same culture as Stockett.
+He was "blown away" and moved by the truth within the story because he grew up in the same culture as Stockett.

 Taylor supported Stockett, saying that her manuscript was fantastic and not to give up.
 He promised he'd make it into a movie if it didn't get published.

 The story concerns unlikely women coming together to make a change in Mississippi in 1963.
 One woman is a writer researching about Black women raising children in White households.
 They and the writer become friends as they try to change the terrible conditions of Black women working for White families in Mississippi.

 Taylor and Stockett were both raised by single mothers.
 Their mothers worked full time.
 Similar to the women in the story, they needed help raising their children.
 Taylor and Stockett called the women who help raise them "co-mothers."